Chart Color Schemes

 The level of residential development activity in Caloundra West - Baringa was found to be higher than 90% of real estate markets across the country

 Caloundra West - Baringa has received around 782 dwelling approvals annually over the past five financial years, totalling 3,912 homes.
-In FY-26 so far, 200 approvals have been recorded.
-On average, each dwelling accommodates 2.5 new residents per year between FY-21 and FY-25, indicating strong demand for housing in the area.
-The average construction cost of new homes is $389,000, which is below regional levels, offering more affordable housing options.
+As of FY-26363 approvals have been recorded.
+On average, each dwelling accommodates 2.5 new residents per year between FY-21 and FY-25.
+The average construction cost for these dwellings is $298,000.

 Frequently Asked Questions - Development